VISIT OUR ART STORE ▶

 Why Gum Arabic Is Perfect for Abstract and Realistic Artists

-If you like creating highlights or reworking shapes, this is perfect for you.
-I often lift color in my abstract work, and this saves time.
+If someone likes creating highlights or reworking shapes, this is perfect for them.
+The writer often lifts color in their abstract work, and this saves time.

 Why use Gum Arabic for abstract work